rdsq/blazesh/README.md

 Here is how you can configure Blazesh with environment variables:

+### Git mode

-- `BLAZESH_GIT_MODE` - configure how it handles git.
-Possible values:
+You can configure how it handles git by changing the `BLAZESH_GIT_MODE` environment variable. **Possible values:**

 - `unoptimized` - check git status every time, even if it is not a git repository
 - `optimized` (default) - check git status only if the current directory or one of its parents is a git repository. **Best for functionality**
 - `optimized-cwd` - like `optimized`, but checks only the current directory, doesn't check its parents
 - `static` - just show `[git]` if the current directory or one of its parents is a git repository.
 Does not check any status or anything. **Best for performance balance**
 - `static-cwd` - like `static`, but checks only the current directory
 - `disabled` - completely disable git integration

+*And yes, you can use non 🦅🦅🦅🦅🦅🦅 spelling*

+### Colors

-- `BLAZESH_ACCENT_COLOR` - set the color of the path in the prompt.
+You can set the color of the path in the prompt by editing `BLAZESH_ACCENT_COLOR`.
 You can set it to any number 0-7 and 9 representing the ANSI color codes, and also any RGB HEX value.
 The default is `FF9900` (orange).
 You can also set it to a sequence of colors, and it will show them as repeating colors. **Examples:**
     - `5` - magenta
     - `9` - default color (usually white or black)
     - `4 3` - 🇺🇦